 The State Employees Group Insurance Act of 1971 (5 ILCS 375/6) specifies the contribution requirements of the participating school districts and covered employees.
-For the year ended June 30, 2019, required contributions are as follows:
+For the year ended June 30, 2021, required contributions are as follows:

-- Active members contribute 1.24 percent of covered payroll. - Employers contribute 0.92 percent of covered payroll.
-The percentage of employer required contributions in the future will not exceed 105 percent of the percentage of salary actually required to be paid in the previous fiscal year.
-For the year ended June 30, 2019, the District paid \$55,628 to the THIS Fund, which was 100 percent of the required contribution. - The State of Illinois makes contributions on behalf of the employer.
+- Active members contribute 1.24% of covered payroll. - Employers contribute 0.92% of covered payroll.
+The percentage of employer required contributions in the future will not exceed 105% of the percentage of salary actually required to be paid in the previous fiscal year.
+For the year ended June 30, 2021, the District paid \$60,882 to the THIS Fund, which was 100% of the required contribution. - The state of Illinois makes contributions on behalf of the employer.
 State contributions are intended to match contributions to the THIS Fund from active members.
-The State contributed 1.24 percent of covered payroll.
-For the year ended June 30, 2019, State of Illinois contributions on behalf of the District's employees were \$74,977.
+The state contributed 1.24% of covered payroll.
+For the year ended June 30, 2021, state of Illinois contributions on behalf of the District's employees were \$82,058.

 Retired members contribute through premium payments based on the coverage elected, Medicare eligibility, and the age of the member and dependents.
-The premium for retired members is not permitted to increase by more than 5.0 percent per year by statute.
+The premium for retired members is not permitted to increase by more than 5.0% per year by statute.
 The Federal Government provides a Medicare Part D subsidy.